christophergandrud/dpmr/README.md

 The package will eventually have two core functions:

-- `dpmr_init`: Initialise a data package from a data frame, metadata list, and source code file used to create the data set.
+- `datapackage_init`: Initialise a data package from a data frame, metadata list, and source code file used to create the data set.

-- `dpmr_install`: Load a data packages into R.
+- `datapackage_install`: Load a data packages into R.